-The respondents in this study indicated that Management style, Negotiate across culture, Manage partner relations and Motivate and retain foreign employees are less important.
+The respondents in this study indicated that Management style, Verbal/nonverbal language differences and Motivate and retain foreign employees are less important.
 One possible reason could be that these capabilities become important once the company has managed to gain a foothold in the foreign country.
-What is important is to get a foot in the door, which means having capabilities to understand foreign business practices, habits and attitudes of foreign customers etc and verbal / nonverbal language differences.
+What is important is to get a foot in the door, which means having capabilities to understand foreign business practices, habits and attitudes of foreign customers etc and managing partner relations.
 Only when companies are able to do so can they focus on the day-to-day internal running of the operations.
-Hence, in designing the program on Crosscultural Management, the first important steps would be to focus on getting companies to hone capabilities in foreign business practices, habits and attitudes and understanding verbal / nonverbal language differences.
+Hence, in designing the program on Cross-cultural Management, the first important steps would be to focus on getting companies to hone capabilities in foreign business practices, managing partner relations and negotiation across cultures.